 The Progress of Previous Cannabis Research On Rheumatoid Arthritis

 - anti-inflammatory, and

 Furthermore, the RA condition is known to be under the modulation of the endocannabinoid system, hence giving cannabis has the potential to leave a positive impact on the symptoms.
 As a result, many patients have reported positive results when they use various cannabis strains in the treatment of RA conditions.

 In 2005, for instance, Australian patients who relied on medical marijuana effectiveness for Rheumatoid Arthritis treatment filled an anonymous questionnaire survey.
 Approximately 25 of the participants of the study acknowledged that they use cannabinoids to manage the condition.

 Numerous other similar surveys were carried out, and they all pointed towards the same conclusion: marijuana can help RA patients manage the symptoms.
 However, there is still limited verified medical information on the management of the condition with the aid of cannabinoids.

 The need for more verified facts on how Rheumatoid Arthritis patients could benefit from cannabis has led to more evident research.
 One such study was conducted in 2006 by researchers from the British Royal National Hospital for Rheumatic Diseases.

 Pain should not affect your happiness – click the button below!

-The investigators reported treating arthritis successfully by only relying on cannabinoids.
+The investigators reported treating arthritis successfully by only relying on cannabinoids due to its nerve pain relief properties.
 This was the first of its kind controlled trial held to assess the effectiveness of cannabis extracts to treat RA.